robbtraister/fusion/documentation/recipes/examining-feature-pack.md

 ## Guidelines

-In general, you can think of the files and folders at the root level of the repo as being managed by Fusion itself, while the `/src/` directory is managed by the Feature Pack developer(s).
+In general, you can think of the files and folders at the root level of the repo as being managed by Fusion itself, while the `/src/` directory is managed by the Feature Pack developer (that's you!).

 While you probably don't want to remove or rename any files or directories in the Feature Pack that are listed here (Fusion expects them to be there), it's ok to add more files or directories inside the `/src/` folder as needed (for example, maybe a `/src/utils/` directory for utility functions).